pmean/classes/biostats-1/07/src/simon-5501-07-directions.md

 ## Question 10

 Calculate the correlations between mom_age, para, and age_stop.
 Interpret these values.
+Note: because there are missing values, you need to change the function from cor() to cor(use="complete.obs").

-## Question 11
+## Question 11a

 Draw a scatterplot with mom_age on the x-axis and age_stop on the y-axis.
+Interpret this plot.

+## Question 11b

-Repeat this with para on the x-axis.
-Interpret these plots.
+Draw a scatterplot with para on the x-axis and age_stop on the y-axis.
+Interpret this plot.

 ## Question 12